MicrosoftDocs/power-platform/power-platform/admin/settings-privacy-security.md

 ## Set error reporting preferences for the organization
  When errors occur in the product, data about the problem is sent to [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)].
-This data – an error report - allows Dynamics 365 (online) to track and address errors relating to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
+This data – an error report - allows Customer Engagement apps to track and address errors relating to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
 You can help [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] improve products and services when you allow the system to send these error reports.

- By default, individual users in Dynamics 365 (online) have a measure of control over whether to send error reports to [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)].
+ By default, individual users in Customer Engagement apps have a measure of control over whether to send error reports to [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)].
 But you, as an administrator, can override their preferences and set up the error reporting preferences for the entire organization.

 1. Go to **Environments** > [select an environment] > **Settings** > **Privacy + Security**